Michael Dixon (basketball)

-Following three years of college basketball at the University of Missouri, and one year at the University of Memphis, Dixon entered the 2014 NBA draft, but he was not selected in the draft's two rounds.
-He then went on to play professionally in Europe.
-In 2022, Dixon guided US Monastir to the Basketball Africa League (BAL) championship and was named the league's Most Valuable Player.
+Dixon Jr. won the BAL championship in 2022 with US Monastir, and was given league MVP honours.

 Following his naturalization in 2016, Dixon has represented the Georgia national team and played with the country at EuroBasket 2017.

 High school career

 Dixon played high school basketball at Lee's Summit West, in Lee's Summit, Missouri.
 He was ranked as the nation's 136th overall prospect, and number 22 point guard by Rivals.com.

 College career

 University of Missouri

 Dixon played college basketball at the University of Missouri, with the Missouri Tigers, from 2009 to 2012.
 He played in all 34 games as a true freshman, averaging 7.5 points, 1.6 assists, 1.1 rebounds, and 1.0 steals per game.
 He shot 47.0 percent from the floor overall, 35.5 percent from three-point range, and led the team in free throw shooting, at 85.7 percent.
 During his second campaign with the Tigers, he started 17 games, averaging 10.3 points per game, along with 2.5 rebounds, 3.5 assists, and 1.8 steals per game.
 Dixon, was also ranked in the Top 10 of the Big 12 in assists, steals, free throw percentage, and assist/turnover ratio.
 He was one of the country's most explosive guards, and was arguably college basketball's most valuable sixth man in the 2011–12 season, averaging 13.5 points and 3.3 assists per game, in 35 games (all off the bench).

+Dixon was twice accused of sexual assault during his time with Missouri.